hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.7.
 Using ringbuffer

 Hazelcast `ringbuffer` is a replicated but not partitioned data structure that stores its data in a ring-like structure.
 You can think of it as a circular array with a given capacity.
 Each ringbuffer has a tail and a head.
 The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the ringbuffer.
-For details, see the [Ringbuffer section](https://docs.hazelcast.com/imdg/latest/data-structures/ringbuffer.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Ringbuffer section](https://docs.hazelcast.com/hazelcast/latest/data-structures/ringbuffer.html) in the Hazelcast Reference Manual.

 A ringbuffer usage example is shown below.